TheEEs/bingo_godot/README.md

 # Bingo
 > A turn-based online game in which two players attempt to win by forming 5 lines(horizontal, vertical,diagonal) from numbers they choose on the board.

-Thanks to Godot, my favorite game engine with an excellent multi-player API for helping me making my idea real.
+Thank Godot, my favorite game engine with an excellent multi-player API for helping me making my idea real.

 ## How to play